 In addition to posting videos on their own accounts, businesses can partake in one of the four video advertisement options offered by YouTube advertising.
 These paid ads assist in monetizing a business’ video content by offering an easier way for the audience to buy the products and services.
 Much like Facebook, YouTube tailors advertisements to match the videos being watched by a business’ target audience.
 As a result, over 70% of viewers testify to becoming aware of new brands from YouTube ads.
 The platform further provides YouTube Analytics, which allows a business to see the reach, engagement, audience, views, watch time, etc. of their uploaded videos and advertisements.

 Unlike the other social medias, since YouTube is the second largest search engine, videos posted do not get lost on an account through the passing of time.
 Individual videos stay more relevant despite the amount of time that may have passed since uploaded as someone can search for the tag or keywords associated with the video at any time.

-In order to determine what social media platform in which is most beneficial to engage, a business must identify their target audience, define their goals and purpose for using social media, and find their desired audience.
-For example, a business with the target audience of professionals would be more drawn to LinkedIn than the younger generation of Twitter.
+In order to determine what social media platform in which is most beneficial to engage in, a business must first identify their target audience, define their goals and purpose for using social media, and then determine how to best engage with their selected audience.
+For example, a business with the target audience of older professionals would be more drawn to LinkedIn than the younger generation of Twitter.

-For more information about how to manage your social media accounts and grow your audience, we encourage you to contact our experts for more help and advice.
+For more information about how to select which accounts would be most beneficial to your company and advice on managing your social media accounts, we encourage you to contact our experts for more help and advice.
 You can also read our second blog in this series that explores the best ways to manage and expand your business’s social media following.